East London Central Synagogue: Modern existence

-The shul belongs to the Orthodox Federation of Synagogues.
+The shul belonged to the Orthodox Federation of Synagogues.
 The term "Sfardish" in the original name indicates that the shul, while Ashkenazi, follows Nusach Sefard, a prayer liturgy influenced by the Rabbi Isaac Luria's attempts to reconcile the Ashkenazi and Sephardi liturgies.

-The East End now has a very considerable Muslim population, with which the shul actively maintains interfaith relations through the Tower Hamlets Inter Faith Forum, of which the large East London Mosque on Whitechapel Road is also a member.
-The building is also regularly visited by historical societies and walking tours, and has in the past participated in Open House London.
+The East End now has a very considerable Muslim population, with which the shul actively maintained interfaith relations through the Tower Hamlets Inter Faith Forum, of which the large East London Mosque on Whitechapel Road is also a member.
+The building was also regularly visited by historical societies and walking tours, and has in the past participated in Open House London.

-The architect Maxwell Hutchinson has drawn up a plan for adding museum and library space, so that the shul could increase its standing as a tourist destination and allow it to become a historic Jewish centre.
-Funding for this plan is in the process of being sought.
+The architect Maxwell Hutchinson had drawn up a plan for adding museum and library space, so that the shul could increase its standing as a tourist destination and allow it to become a historic Jewish centre.

 In January 2018 there was a march to the synagogue from Aldgate to commemorate the East End's Jewish heritage, followed by a multi-faith service of remembrance in which the Deputy Mayor of Tower Hamlets took part.
-In 2020 it was reported that the synagogue ceiling collapsed, resulting in the cancellation of services.
+In 2020 it was reported that the synagogue ceiling had collapsed, resulting in the cancellation of services.

+In February 2026, a Muslim group announced that it had put down a deposit on the building, with the goal of eventually turning it into a mosque.

+On 5 May 2026 a fire broke out at the building.
+It was quickly extinguished and only caused light damage, but evidence suggests that the incident was an attempted arson, one of several made on synagogues during the 2026 London antisemitic attacks in April and May 2026.